Tag Archives: basis

 Gordon has experienced two heart attacks, one in 1983 and another in 1996, two double bypasses, and currently is living with his third pacemaker.
 It probably isn’t surprising given his medical history that he has a keen interest in understanding his heart.
 In this talk Gordon describes what he’s been learning from the data collected from his pacemaker and the 320 days of heart rate and activity data he has collected with his Basis watch.

 We’re also excited to have Gordon joining us at our upcoming QS15 Conference & Activate Expo.
-We’ve made some early bird tickets available for readers of the Quantified Self blog (for a limited time): Register here!
+Register here!

 Bob Troia was interested in his blood glucose.
 While he’s not a diabetic and he’s not out of range, he wanted to see if he could lower his fasting glucose levels.
 He started a long-term tracking experiment where he tested his blood glucose and began to explore the effects of supplementation and lifestyle factors.
 In this talk, presented at our 2014 Quantified Self Europe Conference, Bob talks about his experiment and what he learned from analyzing his data.
 Make sure to read his take on what he did, how he did it, and what he learned below.